All Episodes

 It does.

-That's what I mean.
+That's what I say.

-Where am I going wrong?
+I mean, where am I going wrong?

-You think he's a shoe-in.
+You think he's a shoe-in?

-Well, after this, you know, I mean, he's got the media behind him, the media's gonna keep playing this up.
+Well, after this, you know, I mean, he's got the media behind him.

-Uh he got a uh Bin Laden.
+Well, he got bin Laden.

-Are you being truthful with me, or are you a seminar caller in disguise?
+Are you a seminar caller in disguise?

 No, I am not a seminar caller.

-You're not a seminar caller in disguise.
+You are not a seminar caller in disguise.

 No.

-So you're in the throes of depression then.
+So you're in the throes of depression then?

 Yeah, pretty much.